 Benchmarks of success should be included for the formal coursework and the research project as outlined in the research proposal.
-Examples include: timeline for research proposal, submission of abstract(s) and/or publication(s). \Timeline for other grant submission (e.g., NIH, VA, Foundation, etc. career development awards) is a required benchmark.
+Examples include: timeline for research proposal, submission of abstract(s) and/or publication(s).
+Timeline for other grant submission (e.g., NIH, VA, Foundation Investigator Award, or equivalent awards) is a required benchmark.